RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 To enable NRTMv4 we generate and configure a private Ed25519 key and provide the corresponding public key, the IRR Database name, and the publication URL of the [Update Notification File](#update-notification-file).
-The public key must be base64 encoded.
+The public key is base64 encoded.

 * URL: